LindsayEzeagu/LindsayEzeagu/README.md

 ### TOOLS USED
-Images retrived from real life businesses on instagram Pages created using figma
+- Images retrived from real life businesses on instagram.
+- Pages created using figma

 ### PAGES
 #### CATEGORY PAGE